ChristellaD/Coding-Quiz/README.md

 # Coding Quiz

 ## Description
-This timed, multiple chice Code Quiz project is designed to help users practice test-taking techniques and assess their knowledge of JavaScript.
+This timed, multiple-choice Coding Quiz is designed to help users practice test-taking techniques and assess their knowledge of JavaScript.
 This browser-based features dynamically updated HTML and CSS powered by JavaScript code.
 The project aims to provide a polished, user-friendly interface for an comfortable quiz-taking experience.

 It was developed as practice with web APIs, DOM manipulation, and creating dynamic applications.